 Asthma exacerbations may be caused by a variety of factors, sometimes referred to as "triggers," including allergens, viral infections, pollutants, and drugs.
-Reducing a patient s exposure to some of these categories of risk factors (e.g., smoking cessation, reducing exposure to secondhand smoke, reducing or eliminating exposure to occupational agents known to cause symptoms, and avoiding foods/additives/drugs known to cause symptoms) improves the control of asthma and reduces medication needs.
+Reducing a patient's exposure to some of these categories of risk factors (e.g., smoking cessation, reducing exposure to secondhand smoke, reducing or eliminating exposure to occupational agents known to cause symptoms, and avoiding foods/additives/drugs known to cause symptoms) improves the control of asthma and reduces medication needs.
 In the case of other factors (e.g., allergens, viral infections and pollutants), measures where possible should be taken to avoid these.
 Because many asthma patients react to multiple factors that are ubiquitous in the environment, avoiding these factors completely is usually impractical and very limiting to the patient.
 Thus, medications to maintain asthma control have an important role because patients are often less sensitive to these risk factors when their asthma is under good control.
+Patients with well-controlled asthma are less likely to experience exacerbations than those whose asthma is not wellcontrolled.